worthyag/SixLove/reports/finalReport.md

 - Success- the page that lets users know that they successfully completed their task.

-- Learn- the page that provides users with learning / tennis resources.
+- Learn- the page that provides users with a collection of learning / tennis resources.

+- Resource- the page that displays a resource.

 *The planner app also allows users to add, edit, and delete tennis sessions (this is expanded upon in [section 4.3](#43-the-planner-app).